 - Helping to advance treatment of the disease

 What are common concerns about clinical trials?

-Another myth is that some patients receive placebos, or “sugar pills” in place of treatment.
-It’s critical to note that in cancer treatment clinical trials, placebos are never used in place of the best-known standard treatment.
+Another myth is that some patients receive placebos, or “sugar pills,” in place of treatment.
+It’s critical to note that in cancer treatment clinical trials, patients will always receive either the investigational drug or the best-known standard treatment.